bartventer/gorm-multitenancy/examples/README.md

 # Examples

-This directory contains examples of how to use the `gorm-multitenancy` package with different frameworks:
+This directory provides examples demonstrating the use of the `gorm-multitenancy` package with various frameworks:

 - [Echo](echo/README.md)
 - [net/http](nethttp/README.md)